Atlantic herring: Schooling

 Atlantic herring can school in immense numbers.
 Radakov estimated herring schools in the North Atlantic can occupy up to 4.8 cubic kilometres with fish densities between 0.5 and 1.0 fish/cubic metre, equivalent to several million fish in one school.

 Herring are amongst the most spectacular schoolers ("obligate schoolers" under older terminology).
 They aggregate in groups that consist of thousands to hundreds of thousands or even millions of individuals.
 The schools traverse the open oceans.

 Schools have a very precise spatial arrangement that allows the school to maintain a relatively constant cruising speed.
 Schools from an individual stock generally travel in a triangular pattern between their spawning grounds, e.g. Southern Norway, their feeding grounds (Iceland) and their nursery grounds (Northern Norway).
 Such wide triangular journeys are probably important because feeding herrings cannot distinguish their own offspring.
 They have excellent hearing, and a school can react very quickly to evade predators.
 Herring schools keep a certain distance from a moving scuba diver or a cruising predator like a killer whale, forming a vacuole which looks like a doughnut from a spotter plane.
 The phenomenon of schooling is far from understood, especially the implications on swimming and feeding-energetics.
 Many hypotheses have been put forward to explain the function of schooling, such as predator confusion, reduced risk of being found, better orientation, and synchronized hunting.
 However, schooling has disadvantages such as: oxygen- and food-depletion and excretion buildup in the breathing media.
 The school-array probably gives advantages in energy saving although this is a highly controversial and much debated field.

 Schools of herring can on calm days sometimes be detected at the surface from more than a mile away by the little waves they form, or from a few meters at night when they trigger bioluminescence in surrounding plankton ("firing").
 All underwater recordings show herring constantly cruising reaching speeds up to 108 cm per second, and much higher escape speeds.

+Genetics

+Atlantic herring populations show very little genome-wide genetic differentiation.
+Pairwise fixation index values range from 0.013 to 0.061 across 53 population samples.
+However, a few hundred loci show strong differentiation.
+These loci are associated with ecological adaptation to salinity, spawning season, and local light and temperature conditions.
+Candidate genes include PRLR, a prolactin receptor involved in osmoregulation, TSHR, which regulates seasonal reproduction in vertebrates, and RHO, a gene that has a missense change which adapts vision to the red-shifted light of the Baltic Sea.
+When researchers used 794 highly differentiated markers in a principal component analysis (PCA), they found seven main population groups.
+On the other hand, 169,394 undifferentiated markers did not separate the groups.
+This suggests that adaptive variation is most useful for understanding herring population structure rather than neutral variation.
+Four of the differentiated regions have been identified as large chromosomal inversions on chromosomes 6, 12, 17, and 23, and two of these were confirmed with long-read sequencing.